 Neck Pain

-If you've had neck pain that won't quit — maybe after an old injury, maybe from years at a desk — you've probably had it rubbed, cracked, and stretched without lasting change.
-Here's the difference: in Dr. Kim's approach, the neck is usually a compensation area.
+If you've had neck pain that won't quit, maybe after an old injury or from years at a desk, you've probably had it rubbed, cracked, and stretched without lasting change.
+Here's the difference: in Dr. Kim's approach, the neck is almost always a compensation area.
 The vertebra actually driving your pain is often lower down and shifted forward.
 Find and correct that, and the neck can finally let go.

 Sound familiar?